 It’s important to remember that both spouses need a lawyer for a prenuptial agreement to be valid in the state of Alabama.
 Having a separate lawyer for both spouses will help make sure that communication is peaceful, and that each side is getting what they need from the prenuptial agreement.

 If you are getting married and you’re interested in getting a prenup, you want someone who is going to be on your side.
-Connect with us at Charlotte Christian Law Firm to find an attorney that will go to bat for you both in and out of court.
+Connect with us at The Law Offices of Charlotte Christian and Associates Firm to find an attorney that will go to bat for you both in and out of court.
 We will fight for you.